-The current federal transportation funding bill is the Fixing America's Surface Transportation (FAST) Act, authorized in 2015.
+The current federal transportation funding bill is the Infrastructure Investment and Jobs Act, authorized in 2021.

 It includes two primary funding sources for local projects: the Surface Transportation Block Grant Program (STBG; formerly the Surface Transportation Program) and the Congestion Mitigation and Air Quality Program (CMAQ).